 Need help with internet access, devices, or digital skills?
 The Digital Equity Asset Map connects you to local organizations offering free or low-cost tech support, classes, and resources across King County.
 Many programs serve BIPOC communities and are led by trusted, community-based partners.
 Use filters to find services in your area and in your language.

-Not sure what career path to take—or what’s even out there?
 Map Your Career is an easy-to-use guide that shows which industries are growing in Seattle-King County and what kinds of jobs they offer.
-Explore trends, wages, and career pathways in fields like healthcare, construction, and technology.
-It’s a great tool to help match your interests with opportunities.
+While some of the data is out of date, the tool remains a helpful starting point to explore career pathways in fields like healthcare, construction, and technology.
+We’re working with partners to test a new youth-focused career navigation tool that will eventually replace Map Your Career with more up-to-date and interactive features.

 Know Your Rights Resources